Rescue Dog Predominantly Poodle Lodi Sauvignon Blanc

 Lawyer Bill Foley acquired Chalk Hill in 2010.
 Although Foley is titled as “vintner,” I doubt he sees the interior of the winery very often.
 He is a vintner in the broader sense of “someone who sells wine.”
 He also owns the National Hockey League’s Vegas Golden Knights, is the Executive Chairman of the Board of Directors for Fidelity National Financial Inc., is Vice Chairman of the Board of Directors for Fidelity National Information Services, Inc., and owns fifteen other wineries.

-Continue reading “Chalk Hill Estate Sauvignon Blanc Chalk Hill Appellation 2021”
+Continue reading “Chalk Hill Sauvignon Blanc”

 Chalk Hill Sauvignon Blanc Windy Ridge 2021